kapilpatidar94/Terms-Assignment/README.md

 React is a JavaScript library for building user interfaces.

 ## 75. Why React?
-React basically gives developers the ability to work with a virtual browser that is more friendly than the real browser.## 76.
-Redux
+React basically gives developers the ability to work with a virtual browser that is more friendly than the real browser.

 ## 77. Why Redux?
 Redux is a predictable state container for JavaScript applications.